bespokegear/Power_Meter_Display_EA_LED_Matrix/README.rst

 .. code::

-   aZATEWell if this isn't nice, I don't know what is\n
+   aZATEWell if this isn't nice I don't know what is

-* Note: the "\n" in this example means a literal line feed character - ASCII LF
 * Command intended for display unit with ID == "ZA" (or wildcard)
 * Command is "TE" - Text
 * Command parameter is "Well if this isn't nice, I don't know what is"